Kristina01111000/Drws_site/README.md

 - Change the chat titles to share your thoughts on lesson __

 2/22
 When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH Only put the 40Q on the site, the 80Q is for a few months from now

-2/29

-fix the colors of the quiz matrix questions

 3/28
 Update the 80Q to match the 40Q + additional paragraphs for 3rd graph